Yoga For Women:

 1. Starting in a standing position, place your feet close together.

-2. Squat down, keeping your feet close, attempting to keep the back of your heels on the mat. (use a yoga blanket if not able for support)
+2. Then, squat down, keeping your feet close, attempting to keep the back of your heels on the mat. (use a yoga blanket if not able, for support)

 3. Your hips should be lower then your waist at this time.

 4. Separate your thighs out-wide.
 Place your elbows against your inner thighs and bring your palms together.

 5. Begin to press your elbows into your thighs.
 As you hold this pose, attempt to add to the pressure placed on your inner thighs to deepen the stretch over time.

 Related Article: Popular Yoga Clothing: Types Of Yoga Pants

 As the name implies, the goddess pose is another fantastic yoga pose for women.
 Above all, while in this pose, one should be focusing on stretching the quads, glutes, pelvis and tightening the core of your body.